bentoml/BentoML/docs/source/deployment/azure_functions.rst

 when you are working in a team.
 To deploy Azure Functions in remote YataiService, you need to provide the Azure credential for it.

-In this guide, it will starts a docker container as remote YataiService.
 After Sign in with Azure CLI in your local machine, you should be able to find the `accessTokens.json` in your Azure directory.
 Now start the BentoML YataiService docker image and mount that `accessTokens.json` file to the running container.

 .. code-block:: bash

-    $ docker run -v /Users/bozhaoyu/.azure/accessTokens.json:/home/.azure/accessTokens.json -p 50051:50051 -p 3000:3000 bentoml/yatai-service:latest
+    $ docker run -v ~/.azure/accessTokens.json:/home/.azure/accessTokens.json -p 50051:50051 -p 3000:3000 bentoml/yatai-service:latest

 After the YataiService docker container is running, in another terminal window, set